akalmykov/wp-content-copy-protection/readme.txt

 **Our Pro Edition Features**

 * Everything in the basic version plus
-* Admin can exclude specific PAGES and POSTS from being protected (global functions)
+* Admin can exclude specific PAGES and POSTS from being protected
 * Admin can disable protection for admins and registered/logged in users
-* Super aggressive image protection (near impossible for users to steal your images on PC and Mobile)
+* Super aggressive image protection (near impossible for users to steal your images on PC and mobile devices)
-* Super image protection is extended beyond the context menu (uses improved layering technology)
+* Super image protection is extended beyond the context menu (uses new layering/masking technology)
 * Prt Sc (Print Screen) deterrent agent added (Preventative measure in image theft)
 * Super RSS feed protection against content scraping software and autoblogs
 * Extended text and image protection for mobile devices and smartphones